-Both quinoas are considered healthy, and you really can’t go wrong choosing either one.
+Both are considered healthy, and you really can’t go wrong choosing either one.
 Some people will alternate between the two to avoid boredom.
-They even sell a tricolor version containing both red and white, plus black.
+They even sell a tricolor version.

 Some people have different goals which may sway your decision, one way or the other.
 Let’s take a look at the most common goals.

 The most popular goal may be weight loss.
-If you want to shed some extra pounds, you may ask, which quinoa is better for weight loss, red quinoa or white quinoa?
+If you want to shed some extra pounds, you may ask, which one is better for weight loss?

 The one calorie difference between the two isn’t large enough to make a difference when the goal is weight loss.

-Including red or white quinoa as part of a well-balanced nutrition plan will help gain the maximum weight loss benefits.
+Including both as part of a well-balanced nutrition plan will help gain the maximum weight loss benefits.

 Low-carb or Keto Diet

-If your goal is a Keto or low-carb diet then carbohydrates are your number one concern.
-If you’re on a low-carb diet, you may ask which has more carbohydrates, red quinoa or white quinoa?
+If your goal is a Keto or low-carb diet, then carbohydrates are your number one concern.
+If you’re on a low-carb diet, you may ask which has more carbohydrates?

 Red and white quinoa is similar for a low-carb, Keto diet due to its similar amount of carbohydrates per serving.
 Red quinoa contains 32 grams of carbohydrates per 1/4 cup dry.
 White quinoa contains 31 grams of carbohydrates per 1/4 cup dry.

-If your goal is to gain lean muscle mass there’s a good chance you’re lifting weights at home or in the gym.
-Which is better for bodybuilding, red quinoa or white quinoa?
+If your goal is to gain lean muscle mass, there’s a good chance you’re lifting weights at home or in the gym.
+Which one is better for bodybuilding?

 Red quinoa and white quinoa are similar for bodybuilding due to its similar number of protein, carbohydrates and calories.
 Red and white quinoa contain 5.8 grams of protein per 1/4 dry.

 Supplements for bodybuilding are expensive, and the costs add up pretty fast.
-Considering the price of both, red quinoa is a little higher and more difficult to find.
+Considering the price of both, one type is a little higher and more difficult to find.

-The higher priced red quinoa which is also more difficult to find may sway your decision to white for bodybuilding.
+The higher priced color which is also more difficult to find may sway your decision to white for bodybuilding.

 For more details about the prices check out the price section below.

 Red and white quinoa are naturally gluten free.
-In addition, both quinoas can be made into flour and used as a substitute for regular flour in gluten free recipes.
+In addition, both of them can be made into flour and used as a substitute for regular flour in gluten free recipes.

-My Vitamix blender I use at home can make quinoa, almond, cashew or any nut flour in seconds.
+My Vitamix blender I use at home can make the gluten free flour, almond, cashew or any nut flour in seconds.
 Check out my blender review here, Vitamix Venturist V1220 Review.

 Red Quinoa vs White Quinoa: Taste and Texture

 Many times people choose one food over the other because of its taste.
-Since there are some similarities between the two, many people wonder and ask, does red quinoa taste like white quinoa?
+Since there are some similarities between the two, many people wonder and ask, red vs white quinoa, do they taste the same?

-Red and white quinoa have a nutty and earthy flavor but the red quinoa is nuttier.
+Red and white quinoa have a nutty and earthy flavor, but the red quinoa is nuttier.
 The difference between the two is the texture.
-Although both are fluffy, the red quinoa is slightly chewier and less fluffy than white quinoa.
-If either quinoa isn’t rinsed before cooking, they may taste bitter.
+Although both are fluffy, the red quinoa has a heavier texture compared to white and is slightly chewier and less fluffy.
+If both types aren’t rinsed before cooking, they may taste bitter.